Ralph C. Merkle

 Life is good.
 More is better.

 I also have a broad interest in computer security and a particular interest in cryptography, having co-invented public key cryptography (for which I received the ACM Kanellakis Award, the IEEE Kobayashi Award, the RSA Award in Mathematics, the IEEE Hamming Medal (see Stanford's article), was inducted into the National Inventors Hall of Fame, was named an IACR Fellow and a Fellow of the Computer History Museum).
-I also invented the Merkle signature, based on the Merkle tree.
-A C program that implements Merkle signatures is available.
+I also invented Merkle signatures, based on Merkle trees.
+Michael Szydlo developed log space traversal of Merkle trees.
 See Handbook of Applied Cryptography for an excellent technical treatment of cryptographic methods, and Crypto for a great read about the people involved.
 My first paper (and, in fact, the first paper) on public key cryptography was submitted in 1974 and initially rejected by an unknown "cryptography expert" because it was "...not in the main stream of present cryptography thinking...."

 The likely development of quantum computers (QCs) in the next one or two decades would compromise all widely used public-key cryptosystems (PKCSs).
 This includes RSA, ECC, DHM, DSA, and various implementations thereof, and any other system based on the difficulty of factoring or discrete logarithms.
 The development of quantum computers might occur rapidly (less than ten years).
 Such rapid development could occur in secret, with little or no warning to the public or other interested parties.